alexkrz/elasticface-torch/README.md

-# vscode-python-template
+# Arcface-torch

-A Template for Python Programming in VSCode
+Implementation of ArcFace in plain Pytorch.

 ## Setup